Mulegé

 Mulegé is a city in Mulegé Municipality, Baja California Sur, situated on the Gulf of California.
-Located on the Gulf of California, the population was 3,821 according to the Mexican census of 2010.
+Located on the Gulf of California, the population was 3,834 according to the Mexican census of 2020.

 History

-Indigenous peoples had lived in this area for thousands of years due to the abundance of water in the river valley.
+Indigenous peoples have lived in this area for thousands of years due to the abundance of water in the river valley.
 Extensive ancient cave paintings can be found in the nearby Sierra de Guadalupe mountains.

 In 1702, Jesuit Father Juan Maria de Salvatierra identified the valley of today's Mulegé as a place for a mission to the Indians.
 It was not until 1754 that Father Francisco Escalante started the construction of the mission, called Misión Santa Rosalía de Mulegé.
 Years later, many other Jesuit fathers came into today's area of Mulegé to bring the Catholic faith and convert the natives to Catholicism.

 The official name of the town is "Heroica Mulegé."
 This title is based on incidents during the Mexican-American War of 1846–1848.
 The Americans tried to occupy long stretches of the Pacific coast such as California, Baja California, and New Mexico – all of which were then part of Mexico.
 The people of Mulegé and surrounding settlements along the Pacific coastline defeated the Americans.
 As a result, Mulegé was not occupied and was rewarded the official title "Heroica Mulegé" by the national legislature.

 The old prison is famed for not having bars.
 The prisoners could freely walk around town and establish or maintain families here.
 They just had to return to the prison in the evening.
 Escapes were rare because of the remoteness of Mulegé.
 Until Mex 1 was paved, the area was surrounded by harsh desert for many miles.
 All prisoners had to agree to assist in tracking escapees and assist in their capture.
 Today, the old prison is operated as a museum.